murbanczyk/cat_on_mouse/README.md

 # cat_on_mouse
-The files need for creation of Cryoporometry Automated tool for NMR MOUSE
+The files need for creation of Control and Automation of Temperature (CAT) device for NMR MOUSE